Lung-bioengineering-regeneration-lab/IWT/README.md

 # IWT: Interactive Well Transformer

 ## Introduction
 IWT is a tool for ImageJ or Fiji for transformation of full well images from multi-well plates.
-It is intended for use with time seriess, where a certain object is monitored over time, such as a growth of a spheroid.
+It is intended for use with time series, where a certain object is monitored over time, such as a growth of a spheroid.

 This tool is designed for: